 How WooCommerce helps with SEO

-WordPress is primarily a content creation platform and it’s renowned by SEO experts as one of the most reliable options.
-It’s easy to add and edit body content as well as meta information to ensure that your pages have a strong chance of ranking for specific pages.
+WordPress is primarily a content creation platform, and it’s renowned by SEO experts as one of the most reliable options available.
+It’s easy to add and edit content as well as meta information to ensure that your pages have a strong chance of ranking for specific keywords.

 Shopify vs WooCommerce: Conclusion